rob

 Your tables of ellipses are coming along pretty good.
 You are doing a good job drawing through your ellipses and focusing on consistent smooth ellipse shapes.
 This is carried over nicely into your ellipses in planes.
 It's great that you aren't overly concerned with accuracy and are instead focused on getting smooth ellipse shapes.
 Although accuracy is our end goal it can't really be forced and tends to come with mileage and consistent practice more than anything else.
 Your ellipses in funnels are looking fine.
 I'm not seeing any real issues here.
 Your ellipses are off to a great start but there's still room for improvement so keep practicing them during your warmups.

 The plotted perspective looks great, nothing to mention here.
 Your rough perspective exercises turned out pretty well.
-You are getting a mix of confident linework here along with some wobble creeping back into some of your lines. https://drawabox.com/lesson/1/14/wobblinglines This is probably happening because you are more concerned with accuracy now that you are constructing boxes and you are slowing down your stroke to compensate.
+You are getting mostly confident linework here along with some slight wobble creeping back into some of your lines. https://drawabox.com/lesson/1/14/wobblinglines This is probably happening because you are more concerned with accuracy now that you are constructing boxes and you are slowing down your stroke to compensate.
 That hesitation because of your concern for accuracy while making your mark is what is reintroducing the wobble into your lines.
 Try and rely a bit more on the muscle memory you build up while ghosting your mark and almost make your mark without thinking.
 This will be less accurate at first but will give you consistently smooth and confident linework which is our first priority.
 Accuracy will come with mileage and can't really be forced.
 You are doing a good job extending the lines back on your boxes to check your work.
 As you can see some of your perspective estimations were quite off but that will become more intuitive with practice.
-One thing that can help you a bit when doing a one point perspective exercise like this is to realize that all of your horizontal lines should be parallel to the horizon line and all of your verticals should be perpendicular(straight up and down in this case) to the horizon line.
-This will help you avoid some of the slanting lines you have in your constructions.
+One thing that can help you a bit when doing a one point perspective exercise like this is to notice that all of your horizontal lines should be parallel to the horizon line and all of your verticals should be perpendicular(straight up and down in this case) to the horizon line.
+This will help you avoid some of the slanting lines you have in your boxes.

 Your rotated box exercise turned out pretty well.
 I like that you drew this nice and big as that really helps when dealing with complex spatial problems.
 You also did a good job drawing through your boxes and keeping your gaps narrow and consistent.
 While the rotations here aren't perfect this was a good effort overall.
 The more you draw and develop your spatial thinking ability the easier these rotations are to handle.
 This is a great exercise to come back to after a few lessons to see how much your spatial thinking ability has improved.
 Your organic perspective exercises are looking pretty good.
 You seem to be getting comfortable using the ghosting method and drawing from your shoulder for confident linework which is great.
-Your box constructions are pretty solid for the most part but you are relying somewhat heavily on parallel lines for your box constructions which is leading to divergences in some cases.
-The 250 box challenge will be a great next step for you in order to develop a better understanding of how box lines need to converge to vp's.
+Your box constructions are improving as you work through this exercise and I can see you are developing a sense for how box lines converge to vps.
+There are still some wonky convergences here and there so the 250 box challenge will be a great next step for you.

 Overall this was a really solid submission that showed a good deal of growth.
 Your line confidence and ellipses are both coming along nicely.
 I think you are understanding most of the concepts these lessons are trying to convey quite well.
 I'm going to mark this as complete and good luck with the 250 box challenge.
 Keep up the good work!